guettli/programming-guidelines/README.md

 For example, JSON does not support datetime, timedelta, and binary data.
 See [Let's fix JS](https://github.com/guettli/lets-fix-js).
 Speak to the upstream, to whoever is responsible for this, even if you think they are way too big, and you are way too small.

 ### If unsure use MIT License

 The [MIT License](https://en.wikipedia.org/wiki/MIT_License) is simple and short.
-Most projects at github use it.
+Most projects at Github use it.

-Some license are much too long.
-I tried to read the GPL twice, but I felt asleep.
-I don't like things which I don't understand.
+Some licenses are much too long.
+I tried to read the GPL twice, but I fell asleep.
+I don't like things that I don't understand.

 Next argument: The GPL and AGPL licenses are [viral](https://en.wikipedia.org/wiki/Viral_license).
 If you want to create a commercial product, you can't use this.